-- Investor Relationships: Smaller startups partnering with larger companies who invest in their products.
+- Investor Relationships: Smaller startups partnering with larger companies that invest in their products.

-- Partnerships: Two businesses partnering on development of a product.
+- Partnerships: Two businesses partnering on the development of a product.

 A mutual NDA includes the same information you’ll find in a unilateral NDA.
 The parties involved and dates are included.
 Sensitive and confidential information covered by the agreement is clearly defined.
 The main difference here is that both parties are agreeing not to disclose information gathered through the relationship with the other entity.